 Flash Pop-Up Window

-AF Assist Lamp
+Nikon D70s AF Assist Lamp

-Lens Mount / Sensor
+Nikon D70s Lens Mount / Sensor

-Sound of the Shutter Being Released
+Nikon D70s Sound of the Shutter Being Released

-Because the Nikon D70 is a camera that will appeal to both experienced users of SLRs and owners of compact cameras who are interested in upgrading to a prosumer-style camera, it is essential to take into consideration the lenses and the quality of the lenses (especially with six megapixels to resolve).
+Because the Nikon D70 is a camera that will appeal to both experienced users of SLRs and owners of compact cameras who are interested in upgrading to a prosumer-style camera, it is essential to consider the lenses and the quality of the lenses (especially with six megapixels to resolve).
 Because it utilizes Nikon’s D lens mount, the D70 is compatible with a broad variety of lenses, both those manufactured by Nikon and those manufactured by third-party lens makers.
 Because they don’t have to generate an image circle that’s as big as the one a 35 mm lens does, Nikon’s DX lenses are far more compact and lightweight than their 35 mm equivalents.
-These lenses were developed expressly for use with digital single-lens reflex cameras like Nikon’s D70.
+These lenses were developed expressly with digital single-lens reflex cameras like Nikon’s D70.

 Nikkor DX Lenses *